Young Hercules: Plot

-The series follows Hercules (Ryan Gosling) as he attends the Academy, where the wise centaur headmaster, Cheiron (Nathaniel Lees), trains him in the ways of the warrior.
-There, he befriends Prince Jason (Chris Conrad), the future king of Corinth, and Iolaus (Dean O'Gorman), a former thief who was sentenced to train at the Academy instead of going to prison.
-Hercules also meets the Academy's first female cadet, Lilith (Jodie Rimmer).
+The series follows Hercules as he attends the Academy, where the wise centaur headmaster, Cheiron, trains him in the ways of the warrior.
+There, he befriends Prince Jason, the future king of Corinth, and Iolaus, a former thief who was sentenced to train at the Academy instead of going to prison.
+Hercules also meets the Academy's first female cadet, Lilith.

-The show features Ares, the god of war (Kevin Smith), and his attempts to destroy his younger half-brother to win Zeus' favor.
-Among his allies are his nephew Strife (Joel Tobeck) and the goddess of retribution, Discord (Meighan Desmond).
+The show features Ares, the god of war, and his attempts to destroy his younger half-brother to win Zeus' favor.
+Among his allies are his nephew Strife and the goddess of retribution, Discord.
 The series also features two other villains: Hera, the queen of the gods and Hercules' stepmother, and Apollo, the god of the sun and Hercules' half-brother.

 Other characters of interest include Kora, the innkeeper who, unbeknownst to Hercules and his friends, is a devotee of Artemis, the goddess of the hunt.
 As the series progresses, it is revealed that Kora has special powers that allow her to do Artemis' bidding.
 There are hints of romance between Hercules and Kora, but their friendship keeps things innocent.